martylamb/tictac/README.md

 # tictac: Template Is Compiled To A Class

 Tictac is a super-simple template compiler for Java.
-It compiles templates to Java source files with static methods that return the generated text.
+It compiles templates to Java source files with static methods that return the generated text as a String.
 Methods can take whatever parameters you like, so you end up with type-safe compiled Java code generating your text.

 If you've ever used Java Server Pages you get the idea, but tictac uses a slightly different syntax and compiles to Java ahead of time.